-North West Newbury
+A.1 North West Newbury

-Reproduced from Ordnance Survey map with the permission of the Controller of Her Majesty's Stationery Office (c) Crown Copyright 2015.
+Reproduced from Ordnance Survey map with the permission of the Controller of Her Majesty's Stationery Off (c) Crown Copyright 2015.
 West Berkshire District Council 0100024151

 Starting immediately beyond the north end of the main shopping street, Northbrook Street, the residential area of North West Newbury is bordered by historic coaching roads - the Old Bath Road leading west and the London Road going east.
 The road north to Oxford bisects it with Western Avenue slicing through east to west.
-The A339 flyover imposes the eastern boundary, while the water meadows of the River Lambourn form a natural green corridor between Newbury and Donnington to the north.
+The A339 flyover imposes the eastern boundary, while the water meadows of the internationally important chalk stream habitat of the River Lambourn form a natural green corridor between Newbury and Donnington to the north.
 To the west, residential development leads into Speen.